caseyrfsmith/cts-super-simple-kg-machine/README.md

 ## Frontmatter schema

 The builder works best with structured frontmatter.
-Here's what it looks for:
+Here's what it's configured looks for by default:

 ```yaml
 ---